GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 ---

-## How reliable are these outputs?
+## How reliable are these results?

-The input sequences in this exercise are simulated Oxfird Nanopore reads from the following organisms;
+The input sequences in this exercise are simulated Oxford Nanopore reads from the following organisms;

 1. Tomato (*Solanum lycopersicum*) (5,447 sequences)
 1. *Xyllela fastidiosa* (166 sequences)